What Is an Agile Manifesto?

 The larger the product gets, the more invaluable this becomes.
 If you build a product on a base made of toothpicks, there is only so much you can add before it caves in.

-Always allowing for change to a more simplistic approach is not only encouraged, but lauded.
+Always allowing for change to a more simplistic approach is not only encouraged but lauded.

-You want your software development to be whirring like an engine, therefore, having self sufficient teams is integral.
+You want your software development to be whirring like an engine.
+Therefore, having self-sufficient teams is integral.

-This leads to better software because developers own their work and care deeply about it.
+Such dedication leads to better software because developers own their work and care deeply about it.

-Some still (incorrectly) view developers as factory-line workers that can be fed requirements, however, software development is work that requires so much more.
+Some still (incorrectly) view developers as factory-line workers that can be fed requirements.
+However, software development is work that requires so much more.
 The team needs autonomy to deliver quality.

 No team is perfect.

-This principle will always matter as it is what makes individuals, teams, and the business successful by not just accepting the status-quo.
+This principle will always matter as it is what makes individuals, teams, and the business successful by not just accepting the status quo.